 HIS REPRESENTATIONS HAVE INCLUDED:

-- Representing the producers of a Broadway musical in a tort and breach of contract action involving anonymous emails that allegedly destroyed the production (see Rebecca Broadway LP v.
+- Trial counsel for the producers of a Broadway musical in a tort and breach of contract action involving anonymous emails that allegedly destroyed the production, obtaining a plaintiff’s verdict after a 3-week jury trial (see Rebecca Broadway LP v.
 Hotton, 173 A.D.3d 71 (1st Dep’t 2016));

 - Representing a German bank in claims based on the purchase of residential mortgage-backed securities;

 - Representing a hedge fund in connection with claims in the Lehman bankruptcy;

 - Representing real estate developers in claims bought by condominium purchasers and tenants;

 - Representing hedge fund managers in enforcement actions brought by the SEC and FINRA;

 - Obtaining an award against an investment bank in a FINRA arbitration involving auction rate securities;

 - Representing a French financial services company in a dispute about the purchase of a Mexican insurance company;

 - Representing a marketing and networking firm in a breach of contract action against a biotech company engaged in research against fungal disease (see Foundation Ventures, LLC v.
 F2G, Ltd., 2010 WL 3187294 (S.D.N.Y.
 Aug.
 11, 2010));